 5. The asset class is delivering attractive returns to investors right now, even when rates are low.

 While the risks of rising inflation are growing, no one has a crystal ball to pinpoint when it will transform from risk to reality, and when official interest rates will rise.

 Inflation concerns stem from the possibility that the US and broader global economy could rebound from the COVID-19 recession faster than expected.
 Washington has already approved about US$3 trillion of financial aid for families, unemployed workers and struggling businesses in the US since the COVID-19 pandemic began.
-Now the administration of new US president Joe Biden is seeking another US$1.9 trillion.
-All this extra money in the system, combined with record low interest rates, has already pushed equity prices to record highs, and markets are starting to price in the risk that it could prompt a massive boom in consumer demand if the vaccine rollout is successful and the US economy makes a strong recovery.
+In March, US president Joe Biden signed a US$1.9 trillion economic relief bill that saw the government send $1,400 cheques to most Americans and in April he set out plans for more government spending on jobs, education, and social care.
+All this extra money in the system has built up savings, which is now being spent as the economy reopens, driving prices higher.
+This combined with record low interest rates, has already pushed equity prices to record highs, and markets are starting to price in the risk that it could prompt a massive boom in consumer demand if the vaccine rollout continues to be successful and the US economy makes a strong recovery.

 The good news is corporate loans can provide attractive risk-adjusted returns even in a low interest rate environment.